albuch/sbt-dependency-check/README.md

 dependencyCheckPathToBundleAudit| The path to bundle audit. |
 dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToMono | The path to Mono for .NET assembly analysis on non-windows systems. |
+dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the experimental RetireJS Analyzer should be used. | true dependencyCheckRetireJSAnalyzerRepoJSUrl | Set the URL to the RetireJS repository | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json dependencyCheckRetireJsAnalyzerRepoValidFor | Set the interval in hours until the next check for CVEs updates is performed by the RetireJS analyzer | 24 dependencyCheckRetireJsAnalyzerFilters | Set one or more filters for the RetireJS analyzer. | dependencyCheckRetireJsAnalyzerFilterNonVulnerable | Sets whether or not the RetireJS analyzer should filter non-vulnerable dependencies | false

 #### Advanced Configuration